crs4/pydoop/docs/examples/sequence_file.rst

    you need to process
 #. convert your data to Hadoop's standard ``SequenceFile`` format.

-To write sequence files with Pydoop, set the ouput format and the compression type as follows::
+To write sequence files with Pydoop, set the output format and the compression type as follows::

   pydoop submit \